 Final word

-As AI continues to disrupt the design space, the role of creatives will also evolve.
-Yes, the role of today’s designers will undoubtedly change in the future thanks to AI, but the change will see how designers embrace new technologies to find better solutions to problems.
+As AI continues to change the design space, the role of creatives continues to evolve.
+Yes, the role of today’s designers has changed thanks to AI, but the change sees designers embracing new technologies to find better solutions to problems whilst maintaining the essential human elements that make design meaningful and effective.